Marathon Long Run Variations – 5 Sessions To Boost Endurance Gains

 In the end it’s a two-way street.
 What low intensity and long duration do is provide the best combination to grow mitochondria in the muscles and train the effective fat utilization.

-Ability to utilize fat is critical for marathon runners, as there is only limited amount of glycogen (carbs) stored in our muscles.
+Ability to utilize fat is critical for marathon runners.
+Limited amount of glycogen (carbs stored in our muscles) puts a hard limit on how long we can run at moderate/fast pace.
 Once this reserve starts to run out, the athlete comes to a very frustrating stop and ‘hits the wall’.

 With training, though, athlete becomes less reliant on carbs and the speed he is able to maintain at low intensity will also increase.

-Nutrition – how to fuel for a long run?
+Nutrition – how to prepare for long run?

 The most important thing about nutrition is to get enough water to avoid dehydration.
 If it’s a particularly hot day it’s a good idea to add electrolyte tablets as well to get enough sodium.
 I prefer to take it in a throwaway bottle and have some cash to buy more if needed.